'PR stunt': Kiwis slam Brian Tamaki's apology to rainbow community

 The bishop of his Pentecostal fundamentalist Christian church this week asked up to 50 members of the rainbow community to attend and speak at an event during the church's conference last night.

-Kiwis on Twitter have slammed this move as a clear "PR stunt", pointing out the time Tamaki referred to the rainbow community as "cry baby gays".
+Kiwis on Twitter have slammed this move as a clear "PR stunt", pointing out the time Tamaki referred to the rainbow community as "crybaby gays".

 For Kiwis, it seems actions speak louder than words and, while Tamaki is now saying he welcomes the rainbow community, New Zealanders say he needs to show it as well as say it.